Alexander-Kahanek/NMA_Covid_CT/README.md

 # COVID Chest CTs

-Augmenting dataset with generative methods and performing binary classification.

 The purpose of this project was to recreate results from the following paper:

 + Loey, M., Manogaran, G. & Khalifa, N.E.M.
 A deep transfer learning model with classical data augmentation and CGAN to detect COVID-19 from chest CT radiography digital images.
 Neural Comput & Applic (2020). https://doi.org/10.1007/s00521-020-05437-x